 - Triggers associated to a QoS Flow within the PDU session.

-The set of triggers along with their category (i.e. immediate or deferred report) and level (i.e. per PDU session or per QoS Flow), which can be supplied by the CHF to the SMF for 5G data connectivity converged charging are detailed in the sub-clause 5.2.1.6 for QBC.
+The set of triggers along with their category (i.e. immediate or deferred report) and level (i.e. per PDU session or per QoS Flow), which can be supplied by the CHF to the SMF for 5G data connectivity converged charging are detailed in clause 5.2.1.6 for QBC.

-When QBC is used in the context of roaming, the set of triggers, their associated category, and trigger thresholds, compose the "Roaming Charging Profile", which governs the SMF charging data generation, synchronously between the V-SMF and the H-SMF when shared.
+In home routed scenario, when QBC is used in the context of roaming, the set of triggers, their associated category, and trigger thresholds, compose the "Roaming Charging Profile", which governs the SMF charging data generation, synchronously between the V-SMF and the H-SMF when shared.

+In local breakout scenario, the default "Roaming charging profile" for the V-SMF is based on the “Charging characteristics”, and may be set, changed, applied, and transferred in the following order:

+1. Default set by V-SMF and transferred to V-CHF

+2. Changed by V-CHF and transferred to V-SMF

+3. Transferred from V-SMF to H-CHF

+4. Changed by H-CHF and transferred to V-SMF

+5. Applied in V-SMF and transferred to V-CHF

+In local breakout scenario, support for “Roaming changing profile” exchange is done by transferring it i.e., an NF may only change the “Roaming charging profile” if it has received it.
+The "Roaming charging profile" resulting from the exchange between the VPLMN and HPLMN shall remain valid until it is replaced.

+In local breakout scenario, the "Roaming charging profile" overrides any triggers set or updated by the CHF for Roaming QBC.